-The legal environment we call ‘art and cultural heritage law’ (an amalgam of personal property law, contract, estate, tax and intellectual property law) supporting the acquisition, retention and disposition of fine art, often fits uneasily with art market custom and practice.
+The legal environment called ‘art and cultural heritage law’ (an amalgam of personal property law, contract, estate, tax and intellectual property law), supporting the acquisition, retention and disposition of fine art, often fits uneasily with art market custom and practice.
 The result is that 21st century art market participants are frequently unsure of their legal rights and obligations.

 - Estate planning for artists and collectors

 - Loans and insurance secured by fine art

 - Museum ‘franchising’ and merchandising

 - Licensing and merchandising agreements related to fine art prints, posters and consumer products